 The following is a testimonial from one of our clients—the father of a young girl who contracted E. coli O157:H7 poisoning and hemolytic uremic syndrome (HUS) from a seasonal pumpkin patch business where children could also pet and feed cows.
 Due to operator negligence, the child suffered a life-threatening illness that caused severe kidney damage and permanently changed her life.
-Attorneys Fred Pritzker and Brendan Flaherty of our law firm took the case to a jury and won a $7.55 million verdict.
+Attorney Fred Pritzker of our law firm took the case to a jury and won a $7.55 million verdict.
 This is believed to be the biggest E. coli verdict in American history.

 When I think back about how we chose a lawyer, we had lots of family and friends who researched this area of the law and we came up with a few different lawyers to contact.
 We wanted to feel comfortable with someone who had a reputation for taking cases to trial and winning big verdicts.